Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Panagal Village

-- Highlight: Explore one of the Garbhagriha, an innermost sanctum of the temples that is on a constant shadow from dawn to dusk at the temple.
+- Highlight: Explore one of the Garbhagriha, an innermost sanctum of the temples that is in a constant shadow from dawn to dusk at the temple.

 Narasimha Temple: Relish the beauty of nature and adore the unique architecture of Narasimha Temple in Nampally Gutta

-Beautifully built in a shape of Snake, Narasimha Temple located in Nampally Gutta is one of the must-see temple attractions in Telangana.
-Perhaps, the structure of the shrine itself triggers the mind of the devotees to be religious significance and that one must visit here.
-Seated on a small hillock between the highway of Vemulawada and Karimnagar, this shrine dedicated to the reincarnated Lord Lakshmi Narasimha is one of the most fascinating temple ever built in India.
+Beautifully built in the shape of a Snake, Narasimha Temple located in Nampally Gutta is one of the must-see temple attractions in Telangana.
+Perhaps it is the fascinating structure of the shrine itself that triggers the mind of the devotees who flock to this temple.
+Seated on a small hillock between the highway of Vemulawada and Karimnagar, this shrine dedicated to the reincarnated Lord Lakshmi Narasimha is one of the most fascinating temples ever built in India.

 - Main Deity: Lord Lakshmi Narasimha (incarnation of Lord Vishnu)